 I recently read a story about an experiment off the coast of Brazil.
 Two bottles were dropped in the ocean off a boat at exactly the same time and right next to each other.
 One bottle washed up on the coast of Ecuador 100 days later and the other bottle went across the Atlantic Ocean and washed up on the coast of Tanzania a year later.
 The bottles started off in the same place but ended up half a world apart.
 It is the same in marriage – it is so easy to drift apart and not even realize you are doing it!
 Setting goals together and following through on their development will help you consciously stay close so that you do not end up half a world apart.
 If you want to prevent a drift in your relationship, you must be intentional.

 Can you set a goal to have a weekly date night or get away together for a few days?
 Troy and I try to go on a date at least 2-3 times a month and we also get away somewhere alone once a year for a few days.
 This “date” time has been a huge blessing for our marriage!

 Set realistic goals and be flexible.
 Do what works for you and be mindful of the season you are in.
 Periodically take time to reevaluate your goals and redesign your plan if necessary.
 Life happens and inevitably something will cause you to get off track, but the important thing to remember is to get back on track as soon as possible and make accommodations if a curveball is thrown your way.
 Celebrate your accomplishments.

 Goal setting as a couple improves communication and assists couples in better understanding one other because it affords each spouse an opportunity to express their personal dreams and desires for the marriage.
 There is less misunderstanding, resentment, and conflict since each person is heard and their needs validated.
 This in turn leads to a more fulfilling and happy marriage.

-What goals can you set for your marriage in 2019?
+What goals can you set for your marriage this year?